GramGra07/StateMachineFTC/README.md

 ### Enums

 Enums are a way of creating a list of constants that can be used in a program.
 For example you could create an Enum of fruits and have it contain apples, oranges, and bananas.
+Another example could be types of cars, you could have a list of cars that are sedans, trucks, and SUVs.

 Enums are a variable that is defined by the user, and has a list of constants the user defines.